MrGrappleMan/Fynelium/README.md

 Bazzite is used as a base not because it is a gaming distribution, but has access to a wide range of supported hardware, software and has community support greater than that of regular atomic Fedora alone

+## Extra tips:
+Use tailscale for a seamless networking experience.
+You can SSH, host servers and even access your home network with it.
+If you are self-hosting a game server, you may use [PlayIt.gg](https://playit.gg/) for playing with your friends.
+Use Sunshine/Moonlight to access your device from everywhere with high performance.
+Pair it with Tailscale and you have a portable desktop!